jeremyseow/AWS/Learning Path/AWS/Database Fundamentals/Non-Relational DBs/AWS DynamoDB/Partition.md

 $$

-- Partitions can be split, and the table's number of partitions can grow but they can never be joined or reduced
+- ==Partitions can be split, and the table's number of partitions can grow but they can never be joined or reduced==

 - When there is a need to create new partitions, DynamoDB will start copying your data into two new partitions
 	- This happens transparently